AliOsm/chromable/README.md

 - `document:` is a callable represents the text content you want to embed and store in ChromaDB (e.g. Could be a model attribute).
 - `metadata:` is a list of callables to be evaluated and passed to ChromaDB as metadata to be used to filter (e.g. Could be an instance method).
 - `embedder:` is a callable defined at the model level that returns the embedding representation for the given `text` based on some `options`.
+- `keep_document:` tells chromable to pass the `document:` to ChromaDB and save it or not.
+It is useful if you just want to have the embeddings in ChromaDB and the rest of the data in your Rails application database to reduce memory footprint. `keep_document:` is `true` by default.

 Optionaly you can pass `collection_name:`.
 If not passed, the plural form of the model name will be used.